side effects, dosage, reviews, how to take & discontinue, uses, pros & cons, and more

 Freaky Rare Side Effects

-Getting intoxicated from water (score!) and getting hung over with no previous intoxicating effects (bummers!).
+Getting intoxicated from water (#points!) and getting hung over with no previous intoxicating effects (#FML).
 Fecal incontinence.
+Sleep eating and sleep smoking.
 Priapism (i.e. the never-ending hard-on) from an overdose along with Neurontin and at a high dosage all by itself.
 There have been other reports of this freaky rare side effect when mixing Zyprexa with other meds, including lithium.
 Kids, don’t try this at home as a Viagra substitute.
-Although who can honestly resist the temptation of being constantly drunk, hard, and always taking a dump whether you want to or not?
-Zyprexa is a manly med for manly men.
+Although who can honestly resist the temptation of being constantly drunk, hard, smoking on the sly, and always taking a dump whether you want to or not?
+Maybe I should rethink not taking Zyprexa just because I couldn’t get out of bed.

 Side Effect Details.